amZotti/TimeWizard/README.md

 <h2>Purpose</h2>
 <p>While taking a Data Structures and Algorithms class I ran into an interesting
 problem.
-I was creating high quality work that I would deffinetely want to be able to reference later on, but due to the political nature of academia I was unable to open source my content at that time.
-I decided I would go head, do my coursework, and then just commit it later</p>
+I was creating high quality work that I would definitely want to be able to reference later on, but due to the political nature of academia I was unable to open source my content at that time.
+I decided I would go ahead, do my coursework, and then just commit it later</p>

 <p>A few months later my course was over and I wanted to commit my work.
 But